hqjs/vscode-hq-live-server/README.md

 * Do I need to configure webpack or babel to start development?

   No, you can press `Go Live` button and start development immediatly.
 Extension will take care of everything else.

+* Can I create production build without any configuration?

+  Yes, you can press `Build` button and production build will be created in a `dist` folder (please, note: all previous content of `dist` folder will be erased).

 * How to run server in `HTTP2/HTTPS` mode?